mindmotivate/multicloudclass/Load-Balancing-with-Azure.md

 <br>

 Create Public A
+Name: PublicA
+Starting Address: 10.202.2.0
+*check to make sure you "Ip address space says "256 addresses" (avoid accidentally adding a white space)*

-After we create our first IP range for PublicA, will selct "Create a New NAT Gateway" We will name our NAT gateway: "PublicA-NAT"
+After we create our first IP range for PublicA, will select "Create a New NAT Gateway" We will name our NAT gateway: "PublicA-NAT"
-We will select "PublicA-publicipAddress" for the public IP address (azure creates this name based on your previous naming convention)
+We will select "(new)PublicA-publicipAddress" for the public IP address (this can be found in the associated drop down list) (azure creates this name based on your previous naming convention) Network Security Group: Select "ProdApp1-NSG" (this is the securit group you previously created)
-Note: We will only need to add the NAT gateway name to one public IP address Create Public B
+***Note: We will only need to add the NAT gateway name to one public IP address*** Press the "Add" button when complete

+Create Public B
+Name: PublicB
+Starting Address: 10.202.2.0
+*check to make sure you "Ip address space says "256 addresses" (avoid accidentally adding a white space)* Press the "Add" button when complete

 Create Public C
+Name: PublicC
+Starting Address: 10.202.3.0
+*check to make sure you "Ip address space says "256 addresses" (avoid accidentally adding a white space)* Press the "Add" button when complete

 •Tags: Let’s add the following tags:<br>
+• Name: ProdApp1-Vnet<br>
+• Owner: Chewbacca
+• Location: Austin<br>
+• Planet: Mustafar<br>
+*tags are optional, however it is good practice to add them*

 •Review & Create: Let’s review an create!<br>
 *Wait for validation screen to appear*<br>
 •Now select “create”:<br>
-*You should now see your newly created resource group “ProdApp1-VNET” appear under “virtual networks”*:<br>

-Congrats!, we have just deployed:
-Our VNET
+Patiently wait for your deployment to complete..lol Congrats! you have just sucessfully deployed your Virtual Network

 The Subnet NAT Gateway
 The public IP address for the Subnet